KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents an exception that occurred when there is something wrong with the security applied on a message.

-    throw [System.ServiceModel.Security.MessageSecurityException]::New("Represents an exception that occurred when there is something wrong with the security applied on a message. ")
+    throw [System.ServiceModel.Security.MessageSecurityException]::New("Represents an exception that occurred when there is something wrong with the security applied on a message.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Security.MessageSecurityException.aspx)